ComfyNodePRs/PR-ComfyUI-Ardenius-4a0214bd/README.md

 combines negative and positive in 1 node
 3. ARD Text Box:
 text box that outputs a text string
+4. ARD math node : takes 2 float inputs and does math operations on them and outputs either integer or float
+5. ARD integer: allows adding an integer variable
+6. ARD float: allows adding a float variable
+7. ARD integer to float : converts an integer to float

 (Will be adding new free nodes to this package so make sure to follow me on this ko-fi page in the top right for future releases )

 the ARD control box gets a model and prompts input and outputs: